sqtran/sqtran.github.io/_posts/2019-04-04-JGroups-Channel-Isolation.md

 ## JGroups Channel Isolation

 This is a continuation of my previous post about JGroups.
-See previous [post](2019-03-25-JGroups-Multicast.md) for background.
+See previous post for more background.

 After standing up two HA clusters with UDP multicast, our users started seeing errors with their deployments.
 The logs showed cross-pollination of UDP messages.
 Messages from "clusterA" was joining "clusterB" as indicated by messages like the following in the `server.log` file.